 A Moon Shot - Why the Shot Put Is Such An Amazing Event

-What does it take to break the shot put world record or olympic record?
+What does it take to break the shot put olympic record or world record?

 The heaviest legal bowling ball weighs 16 pounds (7.3kg).
 So does a vacuum cleaner, a mini refrigerator, or about two gallons of milk.